weichkai/footPressureSensor/README.md

 # Instructions to replicate our results
+## Installing Dependencies
+Install all the libraries that are listed in the requirements.txt with your preffered method

 ## Measuring Data
 1. Install the snesor in the fullsoul
 2. Connect the controller to both the fullsoul and your pc via usb-c cable